twardl01/JavaCodeTest/README.md

-# williamsleacodetest
+# JavaCodeTest

-This is a project that I undertook as a technical excercise for Williams Lea.
+This is a project that I undertook as a technical excercise.

 IDE Used: Visual Studio Code